 But on top of that, TextExpander enables you to set up multiple options for fill-in snippets, such as the current date, time, keyword, current item on your clipboard, or even a pop-up menu of pre-typed words or phrases, that might be unique input for your form letter.
 Note: I didn’t request a review copy of TextExpander to write this review.

 With TextExpander you’re not limited to just words; you can also create snippets for pictures and other files.

 TextExpander enables you to organize your snippets into folders, and you can even set up groups of expansions to work only in particular applications.
 So for example, you may have a group of expansions that only work in iPhoto or iMovie.

 In the Preferences of TextExpander you can create or make use of existing keyboard shortcuts for quickly creating new snippets, snippets from a selection or from the clipboard, as well as enable and disable TextExpander.
 As your snippet library grows you want to use the search hotkey for helping you locate abbreviations and snippets you haven’t used in a while.

 If you’re new to this type of technology, a program like TextExpander may feel a little too advanced.
 But out of all the Mac programs I recommend to beginning Mac users, TextExpander or a similar program is right at the top of the list.
 If you are looking for the best programs to install on your Mac, look no further than our Best Mac Apps page.

-TextExpander cannot be purchased in the Mac App Store, but download a free trial and see how much time you save.
+Purchase TextExpander from the Mac App Store, or download a free trial and see how much time you save.
 If you have never seen it in action, you’ll spend the first day at least playing with it like a new toy.
 Let us know what you think.